 In fact, I grew up on this particular recipe I’m sharing with you today thanks to my mom who made them every Christmas.
 There are various ways to modify the recipe too, which I’ll explain further below.

 I previously thought these butterball cookies were a cookie of Italian origin, however, they are very popular in other cultures such as Russian and even Mexican, not just Italian.
 Let’s face it, everyone loves these cookies.

-Which is also probably why you may have noticed that there are a number of different names, which can lead to someone getting a bit confused, but most are referring to the same concept.
+This is also probably why you may have noticed that these cookies go by a number of different names, which can lead to someone getting a bit confused, but most are referring to the same or similar recipe.

 - snowball cookies

 - pecan drops

 - butter balls

 - melt away cookies